-A school bus is a bus used for transporting students or school employees.
+A school bus is a bus engaged in the transportation of students or employees of schools.
 A school is an educational organization with a regular faculty and curriculum and a regularly enrolled body of students who attend the place where the educational activities occur.